Invest via a company: beware tax traps

 How the entrepreneur should have invested

-The current start-up tax regime, utilising EMI Option Schemes, EIS, SEIS and Entrepreneur’s Relief, works.
-These schemes are not tax avoidance schemes, but when properly used, provide incentives.
-All these schemes require individuals to invest, rather than companies.
+EIS, SEIS and Entrepreneur’s Relief are not tax avoidance schemes, but when properly used, provide incentives.
+All these schemes require individuals to invest personally, rather than via companies.